claromes/socialswitch/README.md

 $ `cd socialswitch`

 The choice to use the `chrome.tabs` API is to avoid the blocking of redirection for certain paths by Instagram.
-Some tests still need to be conducted before implementing `chrome.webNavigation` or `chrome.webRequest`.
+Some tests still need to be conducted before implementing `chrome.webNavigation`, `chrome.webRequest` or `chrome.declarativeNetRequest`.

 [List of each type of URL for testing](urls.md).